JIGSAW

 --John McDonagh

 In the MARVEL VS. DC Trading Cards Set, Jigsaw was matched up against Deathstroke (Slade Wilson) of the mainstream DC Universe (see Card #75).
-I don't have a scanner to give you the Jigsaw vs. Deathstroke image, but here is the text from the back of the card:
+Here is the text from the back of the card:

 "You expect someone as physically disfigured and mentally scarred as organized crime boss Jigsaw to be a brutal killer.
 But high-priced mercenary Deathstroke doesn't have to be.
 If only he'd use his talents for good rather than financial profit."